 Illustrate the final desired outcome achieved/what user satisfaction looks like

-How has virtual facilitation changed up the borders of your practice?Virtual delivery in China is challenging due to the Great Firewall and participants' unfamiliarity with Zoom.
+How has virtual, digital facilitation changed up the borders of your practice?Virtual delivery in China is challenging due to the Great Firewall and participants' unfamiliarity with Zoom.
 That being said, the ExperiencePoint team has been great in helping to navigate these challenges as their training is highly compatible with different technology requirements.
 The content strategists and designers have also done a great job helping with transitioning to virtual delivery.

 ✨Have something to share?
 Leave us comments down below!